thin-edge/thin-edge.io/CONTRIBUTING.md

    attributed to you and appear in your contributions graph.

 ## Repository maintenance

-- **Clear commits**
-  Having clear, concise and well-written commit messages for all changes is not only a indicator for the seriousness of the project, but also a way to ensure sustainable development via replicability of the sources of the project.

-  Because of this, we try to ensure the highest possible quality for each individual commit message.

-  Because such a thing cannot necessarily or in full be enforced via tooling, it remains mainly the obligation of a reviewer of a change-set to ensure

-  * Atomicity of the individual commits
-  * that one commit is one atomic change, and not an accumulation of several individual and separate changes
-  * that the commit message of the change expresses why the change was made

-  Every reviewer of a pull request is asked to review not only the changes, but also the commit messages.
-  Reviewers are explicitly empowered and actually encouraged to block pull requests that contain commit messages that do not meet a certain standard even and especially also if the proposed changes are acknowledged.

-  The contributor should document why they implemented a change properly.
-A good rule of thumb is that if a change is larger than 60 lines, a commit message without a body won't suffice anymore.
-  The more lines are touched by an individual commit, the more lines should be used to explain the change.

-  The project implements lints using github actions to meet such criteria.

-  Also, some hard criteria is checked via github action lints:

-  * The `Signed-off-by` trailer lint must be present in all commits (also see section "Ensuring the Signed-off-by-trailer")
-  * The commit body must meet the default formatting of a commit message, that is
-    * Subject line not longer than 50 characters
-    * Subject capitalized
-    * No period at the end of the subject
-    * Imperative mood in the subject
-    * Second line empty
-    * Body lines not longer than 72 characters

-  Commits using the `--fixup` or `--squash` feature of `git-commit` are allowed, but won't be merged (read more about this in the "merge strategies" section).

 - **Ensuring the Signed-off-by-trailer**
   Contributors need to sign the "Contributor License Agreement".
 They do so by